Tuckman’s Theory of Communication Stages With Advantages and Disadvantages

 Advantages and Disadvantages of Small Group Communication

 Every group communication is intended to achieve a common goal.
 Thus, group members communicate to achieve their individual and shared goals.
 However, every group discussion or communication has its advantages and disadvantages.
 For example, the benefits of Small Group communication are superior performance, Greater member satisfaction, Greater civic engagement, More learning, More creativity, Enhanced cultural understanding, and so on.
-In contrast, the disadvantages of small group communication are more time, energy, and resources, conflict, social loafing, blaming for shared errors, sleeping members, and scheduling problem.
+In contrast, the disadvantages of small group communication are more time, energy, and resources, conflict, social loafing, blaming for shared errors, sleeping members, and scheduling problems.

 Based on the study, the author has outlined a list of the advantages and disadvantages of Small Group Communication.

-Firstly, the author will discuss six advantages of a small group or team communication or discussion.
+Firstly, the author will discuss six advantages of small group or team communication or discussion.
 After that, discuss six disadvantages of a small group or team communication or discussion.

 Small Group Communication Advantages and Disadvantages